libdither/libdither/research/stack/roadmap.md

 These interactions are the actual argument for building this as *one* stack rather than five projects:

-1. **The truth machine fills the currency's biggest hole.** dither-currency.md proposes a periodic redistribution from all wallets into a pot managed by an "intelligent democratic mechanism" — left undefined.
+1. **The truth machine fills the currency's biggest hole.** The currency's recycled flow (demurrage → UBI, plus any communal pot) needs an "intelligent democratic mechanism" to direct it — and to set the global demurrage floor `δ_min` that keeps capital dispersed.
 Liquid QV + retroactive consensus markets *is* that mechanism.
-Conversely, the governance layer needs a native unit for resolver budgets `B_j`, QV credits, and forecaster payouts.
+Conversely, governance needs a native unit for resolver budgets `B_j`, QV credits, and forecaster payouts — the [pool-equity shares](core/money.md).

 2. **The currency's anti-hoarding mechanic supports the market's key assumption.** The mechanism's aggregation quality degrades as capital concentrates (assumption A2, dispersed capital).
 A demurrage/redistribution currency structurally pushes against concentration.
 These two designs reinforce each other and should be co-designed, not bolted together.